Dairy Free Pesto

 The secret ingredient to making it Whole30 AND Dairy Free?
 Nutritional yeast!

-So if you need a boost of flavor in your routine, this is the Basil Pesto recipe you’ve been looking for!
-It’s packed full of delicious ingredients AND it’s gluten free, dairy free, vegan, Paleo, Keto, Low Carb, and of course, Whole30.
+If you've been needing a boost of flavor in your routine, this is the Basil Pesto recipe you've been looking for!
+It's packed full of delicious ingredients AND it's gluten free, dairy free, vegan, Paleo, Keto, Low Carb, and of course, Whole30.

-Not only does it come together in like 2 seconds flat (okay maybe more like 5 minutes), but it’s budget friendly AND freezer friendly.
+• Not only does it come together in like 2 seconds flat, okay maybe more like 5 minutes, but it's budget friendly AND freezer friendly.

 Ingredients